Year R referrals and training for Early Years

 - Referrals for Year R: Traveller children

-Training for Early Years is available:
+- Training and support for Early Years providers

 EMTAS can provide generic or bespoke training sessions covering any aspect of practice and provision for children and families of BME, EAL and/or GRT heritage.